geodynamics/aspect/cookbooks/sinker-with-averaging/doc/sinker-with-averaging.md

 for the approximate Schur complement).
 Using harmonic averaging, the 30+26 outer iterations require only 1258 iterations on the elliptic block (and 84 on the Schur complement).
-In other words, the number of inner iterations per outer iteration (taking into account the split into &ldquo;cheap&rdquo; and &ldquo;expensive&rdquo; outer iterations, see (Kronbichler, Heister, and Bangerth 2012)) is reduced from 117 to 47 for the elliptic block and from 3.8 to 1.5 for the Schur complement.
+In other words, the number of inner iterations per outer iteration (taking into account the split into "cheap" and "expensive" outer iterations, see (Kronbichler, Heister, and Bangerth 2012)) is reduced from 117 to 47 for the elliptic block and from 3.8 to 1.5 for the Schur complement.